-As in the case of Mode 1 operation, the rising edge of the $\overline{\text{CONVST}}$ pulse enables the serial port of the AD7810 (see Serial Interface section).
-If a serial read is initiated soon after this rising edge (Point "A"), i.e., before the end of the conversion, the result of the previous conversion is shifted out on pin D{OUT} .
-In order to read the result of the current conversion, the user must wait at least 2 μs after the falling edge of $\overline{\text{CONVST}}$ before initiating a serial read.
-The serial port of the AD7810 is still functional even though the AD7810 has been powered down.
-NOTE: Serial read should not cross the next rising edge of $\overline{\text{CONVST}}$.
+As in the case of Mode 1 operation, the rising edge of the $\overline{\text{CONVST}}$ pulse enables the serial port of the AD7823-see Serial Interface section.
+If a serial read is initiated soon after this rising edge (Point "A"), i.e., before the end of the conversion, then the result of the previous conversion is shifted out on pin D{OUT} .
+In order to read the result of the current conversion, the user must wait at least 4.5 μs after the falling edge of $\overline{\text{CONVST}}$ before initiating a serial read.
+The serial port of the AD7823 is still functional even though the AD7823 has been powered down.
+Note: A serial read should not cross the reset rising edge of $\overline{\text{CONVST}}$.

-Because it is possible to do a serial read from the part while it is powered down, the AD7810 is powered up only to do the conversion and is immediately powered down at the end of a conversion.
+Because it is possible to do a serial read from the part while it is powered down, the AD7823 is powered up only to do the conversion and is immediately powered down at the end of a conversion.
 This significantly improves the power consumption of the part at slower throughput rates-see Power vs. Throughput Rate section.